-Thus, with regard to the abovementioned factors of production in the classical sense in the area of financial resources and fixed assets, their allocation to processes is obvious, i.e. the allocation takes place on the basis of the needs necessary to meet the objectives set by the process, while in the area of human resources the process approach requires additional consideration:
+Thus, regarding the abovementioned factors of production in the classical sense in the area of financial resources and fixed assets, their allocation to processes is obvious, i.e. the allocation takes place on the basis of the needs necessary to meet the objectives set by the process, while in the area of human resources the process approach requires additional consideration:

 - whether roles in the process have been defined and how people are assigned to those roles,

-- whether the employees have the appropriate competences and whether the organisation provides them,
+- whether the employees have the appropriate competences and whether the organization provides them,

-- whether the organisation manages the knowledge and how it communicates it,
+- whether the organization manages the knowledge and how it communicates it,

 - whether effective communication has been established,